 For many reasons as you age you’re inclined to feel less thirsty.
 Consequently, many people don’t drink enough fluids.
 There are some ways to make yourself stay hydrated even if you don’t like water.
 Try adding cups of tea, soda water, and reduced-fat milk to increase your fluids.
 Staying hydrated is really important, especially during the warmer months.
 It helps to maintain a healthy blood volume as well as aids in the digestion of food.

 Bone health is concerning for many older Australians.
 Everyone needs calcium and vitamin D to build and maintain healthy bones.
 They also need to consider regular exercise.
-By having the recommended intake of calcium each day from dairy and other foods that are rich in calcium, you’ll take steps towards keeping your bones healthy.
+By having the recommended intake of calcium each day from dairy and other foods that are rich in calcium, you’ll take steps toward keeping your bones healthy.

 Keep in mind that as you age, your calcium needs slightly increase.
 For those who have Osteoporosis, Osteoporosis Australia states that calcium intake through diet will not be enough.
 In order to prevent fractures of the bones, osteoporosis treatment plans are required, and these plans will include prescribed calcium supplements

-For many people, their activity levels decrease as they age, so they, therefore, burn less calories.
+For many people, their activity levels decrease as they age, so they, therefore, burn fewer calories.
 Fats are actually the most calorie-dense macro-nutrients, so too much fat can significantly increase your energy intake.
 And some fats are really bad for you such as saturated fats and trans-fats.
-Although reducing your intake of certain fats is important, some elderly people find it difficult to eat enough calories and they lose weight.
-When you eat fat, opt for polyunsaturated fats, found naturally in foods such as seeds, nuts, avocado, oily fish.
+Although reducing your intake of certain fats is important, some elderly people find it difficult to eat enough calories and lose weight.
+When you eat fat, opt for polyunsaturated fats, found naturally in foods such as seeds, nuts, avocado, and oily fish.
 If you’re losing weight without intention, it is really important to visit your G.P. to discuss your concerns and get some advice on healthy options to meet your nutritional needs.